 Get started by contacting the program coordinator of the program you’re interested in or sign-up online.

-Meals On Wheels provides hot, home-delivered nutritious mid-day meals for those who have a hard time preparing their own.
+Meals On Wheels provides home-delivered nutritious mid-day meals for those who have a hard time preparing their own.

-VIP Rides gives rides for medical appointments and errands like grocery shopping.
+The Transportation Program gives rides for medical appointments and errands like grocery shopping.
 We train our volunteers to help you AT your destination.

-Fall Prevention decreases your fear of falling and shows you things you can do every day to get stronger and have better balance.
+Health Forward / Fall Prevention decreases your fear of falling and shows you things you can do every day to get stronger and have better balance.
 Falling is NOT inevitable.

 Friendly Visitors matches older adults with volunteers who provide regular companionship or phone calls.